exitLong(string Filter, var price, int lots)

 profit target.
 The exitLong/Short function can thus be used to tighten the stop loss or to change the profit target of open trades

-- If closing a trade is rejected by the broker, the reason - such as "Outside market hours" - is printed to the log and the message window (with the
+mode, the reason - such as "Outside market hours" - is printed to the log and the message window.

-MTR4 bridge the reason can be seen in the MTR4 Experts Log).
+MT4 bridge the reason can be seen in the MT4 Experts Log.
 The number of rejected orders is stored in the

 NumRejected variable.
 There can be several reasons for